-Body Paragraph 1: It would be hard to argue that American discourse has suffered as access to publishing has increased.
+Body Paragraph 1: It's undeniable that American discourse has suffered as access to publishing has increased.
 [CONCESSION]

 Body Paragraph 2: Despite the crudeness of much of contemporary discussion free expression of even the most trivial idea is crucial to democracy.
 [YOUR FIRST ARGUMENT]